codenameyau/trello-stocks/README.md

 - NPM Trello API examples: https://github.com/norberteder/trello/blob/master/main.js

 ## TODO
-- Robinhood Note: The maximum number of symbols that can be defined per call is 1630.
+- Robinhood Note: The maximum number of symbols that can be defined per call is 1630 and 75 for historical.
+- Cronjob for alerts.